-2 hours dual instrument flight instruction in helicopters (as above)
+2 hours' dual instrument flight instruction in helicopters (as above)

-5 hours night flight time in helicopters including at least-
+5 hours' night flight time in helicopters including at least:

-- 2 hours dual instruction - 2 hours solo.
+- 2 hours' dual instruction - 2 hours' solo.

-An applicant who does not meet this night flying experience requirement does not comply with rule 61.153(a)(4) and may not exercise those privileges of a PPL (H) at night.
-In addition, the holder of a NZ lifetime licence must hold a current Class 1 or 2 medical certificate before exercising any night flight privileges.
+An applicant who does not meet this night flying experience requirement does not comply with rule 61.153(a)(4) and may not exercise those privileges of a PPL(H) at night.
+In addition, the holder of a NZ lifetime licence must hold at least a current class 2 medical certificate before exercising any night flight privileges.